bitgio/mammography-cnn-classification/README.md

 To further assess model reliability:

-- Cross-validation was performed, but the training and validation performances varied considerably, showing an unsteady degree of overfitting depending on the composition of the datasets used.
+- Cross-validation was performed, but the training and validation performances varied considerably across the folds.
+This resulted in an unsteady degree of overfitting, which was influenced by the composition of the datasets used.

 ### Model Selection